sahibpreetsingh12/scrapping-selenium/README.md

 1. When we search elements using selenium by default it returns us the first elemnt on the page
 2. Recommended to find any element first look if that elemnt has any ID  if not any name if not then class

+Tutorial 4

+AFter this tutorial read baout Action chains to get more access like
+1. Double click
+2. Long Press
+3. Drag and Drop etc
+But pls be sure that website allows you to do this otherwise your IP can get blocked